New York Cost of Living

 outside view of city buildings seen from a high location

-To determine the cost of living in New York, our team reviewed data from the U.S. Bureau of Economic Analysis to understand average spending.
-We also used recent official sources to gather housing, food, transportation, health care and utility costs for a full picture of everyday expenses.
+To determine the cost of living in New York, our team reviewed consumer spending data from the U.S. Bureau of Economic Analysis.
+We then gathered additional data on the costs of housing, utilities, food, transportation and health care to create a fuller picture of everyday expenses.

 Key insights

-People in New York spend $63,775 each year on goods and services, on average.
+New Yorkers spend a total of $63,775 each year on goods and services, on average.

 Jump to insight